bodhi996/CoLocationPatternMiner/README.md

 Java packages and registering them with the JDBC Driver Manager.
 The Driver Manager is used as a connection factory for creating JDBC connections.

-## Example of Application Domain

-The idea of the project is as an intra-organizational employment-oriented service that operates via mobile apps.
-The organisation that we have used as a test case is BIT Mesra, however, it can be oriented towards any other organisation as well.
-The main goal is to bring convenience to freelancers and startups by hiring people from within the community from where they are based.<br />
-The app can be handy to foster the experience of networking to those who have no prior industry experience and also to those looking for a cost competitive employability from within their organizational structure.

-# Achievements

-Our application boasts of several features:
-1. The application differentiates between verified and non-verified users.
-The algorithm will give verification symbols to those who have been consistent users of this platform.
-2. The app also uses third party features such as Linkedin to give out users better depth into their prospective employees.
-3. The app provides for a basket so that the user can select multiple people at one time without having to go through the same process recursively.
-4. The app also provides for payment gateway so that the user doesn't have to deal with the hassle of negotiation and engaging with third party payments procedure.
-5. The user also has the feature of deleting any of this selection from the Cart/Basket page if he/she reconsiders their decision.

 ## Description of the codebase